 The e-tron GT features a flat floor instead of the “footwells” usually found on electric vehicles.
 It rides a full two inches lower than the Audi A7.
 Audi believes it will appeal to the same market that likes the A7 and the R8.

 The US version will have rearview mirrors.
 Australian models, however, will feature an extension of popular new technology.
 Rearview cameras that assist when backing up have proven so popular, Audi is pushing them further in the e-tron GT.

 Instead of rearview mirrors, the Australian e-tron GT will feature two cameras that display those rear views in windows on the door panels.
 These cameras nearly eliminate all blind spots and display distance more accurately than rearview mirrors.
 Early reviewers say this is one feature that takes a lot of getting used to at first.

 Another that the Australian version will get in the production model is animated headlights, well, maybe.
 Audi has said they will put this into production, but have not said it would be right away.
 The headlights create a pulse of light that “waves” to the driver as he approaches and a red light strip in the rear that splits and spreads to the edges.

 Up-Front Costs vs. Lifetime

 There has been no word on expected costs to buy the e-trons as yet.
 Sports car features and styling, however, are not likely to be cheap.
 Here’s where you can get more information on how likely you are to recoup the upfront cost of an electric car over its lifetime.
-Check here to see if there are any Australian tax rebates that may help lower costs.
+Check here to see if any Australian tax rebates may help lower prices.

 Anticipation Will Build